pkbhowmick/study-material/k8s-monitoring-pipeline/README.md

 Usage: These metrics are used by core system components, such as scheduling logic i.e. horizontal pod autoscaling based on system metrics.

+## Monitoring Pipeline
+A monitoring pipeline used for collecting various metrics from the system and expose them to the end users.
+Data collected from monitoring pipeline may content of the following group of metrics:
+- core system metrics
+- non core system metrics
+- service metrics from user applications
+- service metrics from Kubernetes infrastructure containers

 ## Resources
 - [Kubernetes Monitoring Architecture](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/monitoring_architecture.md)